BigDataProgramming/bigdataprogramming.github.io/examples/4.3.3.2/README.md

 ## How to run

 Use the Airflow UI to run DAGs and to monitor results.
+Since this project is primarily for testing purposes, the credentials for the Airflow UI have been set as follows:
+- USERNAME=_**admin**_
+- PASSWORD=_**admin**_

 DAGs are automatically loaded at startup and shown in the Airflow UI (http://localhost:8881/home):

 ![airflow_dags](../../assets/airflow_dags.png)